Zamfara APC faction holds state Congress, says Marafa, Yari not joining PDP

 Addressing the crowd after his emergence as the chairman, Maikatako, thanked members of the party for the confidence reposed in him, pledging to work hard to take the party to greater heights.

+READ ALSO: APC National Chairman: The Ides of February is here as an underdog is set to emerge

-“With the peaceful conduct of the exercise, we are on the right path of consolidating our hold in Zamfara State, North West and the entire country.
+“With the peaceful conducted of the exercise, we are on the right path of consolidating our hold in Zamfara State, North West and the entire country.

 He commended security agencies for the support given them during the exercise.